emqx/cloud-docs/en_US/dev_guide.md

 ## View device online status

-To obtain the online status of the device, EMQ X Cloud itself can query the online status, or record the online status in the platform's private database.
+To obtain the online status of the device, EMQX Cloud itself can query the online status, or record the online status in the platform's private database.

 - The platform obtains the list of online devices through the REST API and queries whether the device is online.